The Enemy of the World

 Sue: The TARDIS doesn’t sound very healthy.
 That can’t be good.

-Our heroes have arrived on a beach and Sue keeps the spirit of Polly alive when she suggests that they may have landed in Cornwall.
-The Doctor doesn’t care where they are and he decides to go paddling in the sea instead.
+Our heroes have landed on a beach.
+Sue keeps Polly’s memory alive by suggesting they’ve arrived in Cornwall.
+The Doctor doesn’t care where they are and goes paddling in the sea.

-Sue: I’m glad this scene with the Doctor standing there in his underwear only exists as a blurry photograph and you can’t really see anything.
-Recons have their advantages.
-Sometimes.
+Sue: I’m glad this scene with the Doctor in his underwear only exists as a blurry photograph and you can’t see anything.
+Recons do have their advantages, sometimes.

-The Doctor and his companions are menaced by some grumpy Australians in a very cramped hovercraft.
-Jamie is utterly flabbergasted by the sudden appearance of the floating beastie.
+The Doctor and his companions are menaced by some grumpy-looking Australians in a very cramped hovercraft.
+Jamie is flabbergasted when he sees the floating beastie.

-Sue: Why doesn’t Jamie believe in Hovercrafts after everything he’s been through?
-It’s not as if it’s a very impressive hovercraft.
+Sue: Why doesn’t Jamie believe in hovercrafts after everything he’s been through?
+It’s not as if it’s a very impressive hovercraft, either.
 I’m sure it’s just a VW camper van with bits of cardboard stuck to it.
 It’s the steering wheel that gives it away.

 Sue: Yootha Joyce!